Catherine Radziwill: Family and early life

+Little is known about Radziwiłł's marriage except what she wrote in her memoirs: Her husband treated her kindly, but she felt bored and frustrated.
+The couple became prominent at the court in Berlin.

 Literary career

 In 1884, Nouvelle Revue published a series of articles written as letters to a young diplomat by the elderly Count Paul Vasili.
 The articles were critical of Berlin society and full of damaging gossip about the imperial court.
 The publication of the articles, collected in the book Berlin Society, created a great scandal at the court.
 Count Paul Vasili was a fictional character and a subsequent investigation indicated Auguste Gérard, the empress' French reader, as the author.
 Only in 1918 in her book Confessions of the Czarina, Radziwiłł admitted that she was the author of Berlin Society.
 The confusion was aggravated as other anonymous writers also began to use the pen-name Count Paul Vasili.

 After the publication of Berlin Society, Radziwiłł began to be seen with suspicion in Berlin.
 When her father died in Russia in April 1888, Radziwiłł decided to stay in St. Petersburg where her youngest son, Casimir, was born the same year.
 At the Russian court, Princess Radziwiłł had a prominent position.
 She became a friend and admirer of Konstantin Pobedonostsev.
-Her political leanings being very liberal in Berlin, turned to staunchly conservative in Russia.
+Her political leanings, which were very liberal in Berlin, turned to staunchly conservative in Russia.
 She also began an affair with General Peter Alexander Cherevin, court commandant, head of the Third Section of the Okhrana, and one of Tsar Alexander III's few trusted friends.
 During the late 1880s and early 1890s, Princess Radziwiłł reached the pinnacle of her life and of her influence at the court.
 Her situation suffered a sharp downturn with the deaths of Tsar Alexander III in 1894 and of her lover Cherevin in early 1896.
 Estranged from her husband and children, she moved to London and earned some money writing articles for hungry American magazines and newspapers chronicling British society, but she accumulated debts.

-Cecil Rhodes and Radziwill initially became friends in Cape Town, but Rhodes, who some writers and academics have suggested, was homosexual, pulled away from her and ignored her persistent correspondence.
+Cecil Rhodes and Radziwill initially became friends in Cape Town, but Rhodes, who some writers and academics have suggested, was allegedly homosexual, pulled away from her and ignored her persistent correspondence.